Survila-Dev/Symbolic-Regression/README.md

 Symbolic regression is a [regressive](https://en.wikipedia.org/wiki/Regression_analysis) analysis which searches the space of mathematical expressions which could depict the given data set in an accurate and simple manner.
 The mathematical expression is modelled as a tree structure and a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) is applied to optimize such tree structure according to their fitness to model the data set.

-Tree structure representation of the mathematical expression (Wikipedia):
+Tree structure representation of the mathematical expression (source: Wikipedia):

 ![Tree structure representation of the mathematical expression](https://upload.wikimedia.org/wikipedia/commons/7/77/Genetic_Program_Tree.png "Tree structure representation of the mathematical expression (Wikipedia)")